linux-surface/kernel/Documentation/admin-guide/mm/ksm.rst

         ``max_page_sharing`` yet.

 smart_scan
-        By default KSM checks every candidate page for each scan.
-It does not take into account historic information.
+        Historically KSM checked every candidate page for each scan.
+It did not take into account historic information.
 When smart scan is enabled, pages that have previously not been de-duplicated get skipped.
 How often these pages are skipped depends on how often de-duplication has already been tried and failed.
-By default this optimization is disabled.
+By default this optimization is enabled.
 The ``pages_skipped`` metric shows how effective the setting is.

 The effectiveness of KSM and MADV_MERGEABLE is shown in ``/sys/kernel/mm/ksm/``: